cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

   contained a few main branches, called **top level domains (TLDs)**.
 Example TLDs are .com, .edu, .org, .gov, .mil, and .net.
 All domains then branched off of those main branches.
-- The tree has grown over the years and now contains about 1500 of these main branches (TLDs).
+- The tree has grown over the years and now contains nearly 1500 of these main branches (TLDs).
 Newer TLDs include .apple, .attorney, .camera, .green, .joy .mobile, .office, .science, .space, and [many more][tld].
 - Included in those are **ccTLD**s, or **country code top level domains**.
 For